koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling misalignment.md

 ---
 I'll first explain the mechanism and then I'll review existing evidence.
 I suggest ways to test my hypothesis.
 Lastly, I review potential technical mitigations in AI training processes.

-> [!warning] Intervene on AI data, not on human conversations
+> [!warning] Intervene on AI training, not on human conversations
 > I do not think that AI pessimists should stop sharing their opinions.
 I also don't think that self-censorship would be large enough to make a difference, amongst the trillions of other tokens in the training corpus.

 # Self-fulfilling misalignment